The Thelemic Lesser Ritual of the Pentagram is the most enduring of all ritual methods for the preparation of the magician and place of working.

 The Lesser Ritual of the Pentagram requires the skilled use of ritual sonics.
 The breath is used to utter the words and spells.
 In so doing, the magician becomes at one with the creation of the universe from the beginning of time—as symbolised and activated through the three primary mudras of the Ankh and the dual Horus.
 All things are expressions of the primal utterance, the Word.
 In Egyptian magick, the name of any thing is the key to its life, power and existence.
-Thus, the Golden Dawn cited the wisdom of the ancient Egyptians in the above quotation.
-Magick works when two things are brought together, the vibration of the names and the creation of images or thought-forms.
+Magick works when two things are brought together: the vibration of the names and the creation of images or thought-forms.
 These two are one, for both sound and light are waveforms.
-In the beginning was the word, the primal vibration.
-That word is the Logos, the spiritual phallus (“image”) of the Holy Guardian Angel.
-The Matrix of the Goddess is the thread of emanations or fragrant kalas that provide a means for the embodiment of the magical spell of Thoth, the Ibis or sacred word-bird.
-The void is then triangulated—thus the number 3 is that of Saturn and of the Great Mother of All.
-The vibratory technique applies to any ritual where words of power, divine names or ‘barbarous words of evocation’ are used.
+In the beginning is the word, the primal vibration.
+That word is the Logos, the spiritual phallus (‘image’) of the Holy Guardian Angel.
+The Matrix of the Goddess is the thread of emanations or fragrant kalas that provide a means for the embodiment of the magical spell of the Ibis Thoth, the sacred word-bird.
+The vibratory technique applies to any ritual where words of power or ‘barbarous words of evocation’ are used.
 One must vibrate the words of power in order to make any ritual effective.
 To do this:

 If it is not possible to vibrate the words loudly and physically then a technique called the Great Voice is used.
 Imagine that the name or word roars forth to infinity while feeling it strongly resonating within.

 0. Stand in the centre facing the North.
 Assume the Ankh or Tau-cross mudra.